Contract clause

 Responsibilities

-- Contracting Officers: Must ensure the correct clause is included in all relevant solicitations and contracts.
+- Contracting Officers: Must ensure the clause is included in all non-commercial contracts and solicitations over $200,000.

-- Contractors: Must comply with the requirements of the Anti-Kickback Procedures clause when it is included in their contract.
+- Contractors: Must comply with the anti-kickback requirements if the clause is included in their contract.

-- Agencies: Should oversee compliance and ensure proper clause usage in procurement actions.
+- Agencies: Should monitor compliance and ensure proper clause usage in eligible contracts.

 Practical Implications

-- This section exists to reinforce anti-kickback protections in federal contracting, particularly in subcontracting relationships.
+- This section exists to reinforce anti-kickback protections in government contracting, particularly in subcontracting relationships.